SBourgarel-mendix/docs/content/howto/web-modeler/webmodeler-how-to-microflows-exclsplit-p2.md

 Congratulations!
 Now when the user clicks **Place order**, only the customers who are not blocked will be able to proceed.
 If the user is blocked, he will get an error message.

 You can publish and view your app.
-For more information, see [How to Publish and View Your App](../tutorials/start-with-a-blank-app-3-publish-and-view-your-app).
+For more information, see [Deployment Overview in the Web Modeler](/refguide/web-modeler/deployment-wm).